qubole/sparklens/README.md

 in Notebooks is little different from what you would see in command line.
 This is just to make the information concise.
 We will be making this part configurable.

+### Working with Streaming Applications ###
+For using Sparklens with Spark Streaming applications, check out our new project [Streaminglens](https://github.com/qubole/streaminglens).

 ### More informtaion? ###
 * Introduction to Sparklens https://www.qubole.com/blog/introducing-quboles-spark-tuning-tool/
 * Video from meetup.
 Concepts behind Sparklens https://www.youtube.com/watch?v=0a2U4_6zsCc